ASIAN BUTTERNUT SQUASH AND CARROT SLAW

 My little family is scattered this year — there will just be three of us for dinner later in the day, and that’s OK.
 I think we’re looking forward to a relaxed holiday meal, for once.
 Although I’m not getting out my collection of turkeys and Thanksgiving decorations, I did make a turkey wreath for my front door:

 I know your inboxes are overflowing with Thanksgiving recipes, so forgive me for adding yet another nontraditional recipe to the noise.
 But I love this recipe.
-Its seasonal colors will add vibrancy to your Thanksgiving table, and it really is deliciously different.
-It would also be excellent to bring a little excitement to leftover turkey sandwiches.
+Its seasonal colors will add vibrancy to your Thanksgiving table, and it is deliciously different.
+It would also be excellent to bring a some excitement to leftover turkey sandwiches.

 Gorgeous, right?
 Happy Thanksgiving!